oroinc/documentation/user/concept-guides/shipping-configuration/index.rst

 **Shipping integrations** allow sellers to enable out-of-the-box and third-party shipping methods to offer shipping services when orders are placed through OroCommerce.
 For example you can integrate  UPS shipping functionality into your OroCommerce store which would add a number of UPS shipping services, such as UPS 2nd Day Air, UPS Standard, and others.
 Configuring integration with shipping provides, you can also add shipping services to customer quotes and manage them in the OroCommerce back-office.

+.. note:: You must have at least one shipping method available for your customers to allow them to proceed through the checkout.
+Without a shipping method, the buyer receives an error message asking them to contact the seller to complete the order.

 OroCommerce works with the following shipping methods out-of-the-box:

 * :ref:`Flat Rate <doc--integrations--flat-rate>`